 By Zahid Jamil

-[Zahid Jamil is currently based at Sydney, Australia.
-He can be reached at email@example.com]
+[Zahid Jamil is a commentator on Muslim issues, and is based in Sydney, Australia.
+He can be reached at firstname.lastname@example.org]